 Personal Reasons For Leaving

 Apart from some of the reasons I listed above that made life hard for us living in Italy there are a few personal reasons for us leaving.
 All the things below are things or comfort and nostalgia and what I'm looking forward to having again.

 - Family - Four years is a long time to be so far away from friends and family and although we were so set on living in Italy for the rest of our lives, it soon dawned on us that we were only going to see our family once or twice a year.
 It just got harder and harder and we soon realised how important it is to have our family around us.

-- Home Comforts – I started to miss silly everyday things like going to the cinema without watching a dubbed film.
-Topshop (this place was like my church and shopping online is not the same).
-Telling a joke to someone that actually gets it (that’s when languages get difficult).
+- Home Comforts - I started to miss silly everyday things like going to the cinema without watching a dubbed film.
+Topshop (yes, I miss the British high street shops lol).
+Telling a joke to someone that actually gets it (that's when languages get difficult).
 Drugstores, being able to run into a drugstore for makeup and toiletries, there are no shops that are like that in Italy.
 CHRISTMAS, I am a Christmas crazy!
-It’s pretty much on my mind all year long and Edinburgh has the most amazing Christmas market which I missed like crazy.
+It's pretty much on my mind all year long and Edinburgh has the most amazing Christmas market which I missed like crazy.
 I also missed the shops filled with Christmas decs, clothes, gifts and music!
-I got none of that in Italy and I know it’s all commercialised and some people hate it but I just love it and to me, it’s a big deal.
-P.S it’s the atmosphere and Christmassy feeling I miss not the things.
+I got none of that in Italy and I know it's all commercialised and some people hate it but I just love it and to me, it's a big deal.
+P.S it's the atmosphere and Christmassy feeling I miss not the gifts.
 Diversity, the UK is so diverse when it comes to different cultures.
 Although I cook and eat Italian food the majority of the time I missed being able to buy ingredients to make an Indian curry or go out for Mexican food.